nvb197/blackjack_mdp/README.md

 | hard 13 vs 2 | 0..1 | stand → **hit** | 20,104 |
 | hard 12 vs 6 | −1..0 | stand → **hit** | 10,948 |

-The top row is the most famous index play in blackjack: stand on 16 against a ten once the true count reaches zero.
+The top row is one of the best-known index plays in the counting literature: stand on 16 against a ten once the true count reaches zero.
 The agent found it from nothing but sampled rewards, at the threshold the published tables give.
 Every deviation is coherent in direction — 14/15/16 switch to standing when the shoe is ten-rich and hitting is more likely to bust, 12/13 switch to hitting when it is low-rich.